-Clause 2(c) of the ARC Charter provides that the chair of the Committee should be an independent non-executive director who does not chair the Board.
-As at the date of this Statement, the chair of the ARC is Niran Peiris, independent non-executive director.
-The ARC is comprised of Niran Peiris, Catherine West and John Ingram, who are all independent non-executive directors.
-The qualifications and experience of each member of the ARC is disclosed in the Directors' Report (FY23 Annual Report at pages 22-24) on the Website.
+Clause 2(d) of the PRC Charter notes that the chairperson of the PRC must be an independent director.

+As at the date of this Statement, the chair of the PRC is Catherine West, who is an independent, non-executive director.
+The PRC is comprised of Catherine West, John Eastham, John Ingram and Niran Peiris, who are all independent, non-executive directors.
+The qualifications and experience of each member of the PRC is disclosed in the Directors' Report (Annual Report at pages 21-23).